New Delhi, the Vibrant Capital of India

-There is famous saying that goes…One who knows Delhi is a loser and one who doesn't know Delhi is also a loser, which is very true.
-Because, a person who has known Delhi finds it very difficult to adjust and accept any other place while a person who has not known Delhi at all is simply missing out all the fun that Delhi has to offer.
+There is famous saying that goes?One who knows Delhi is a loser and one who doesn't know Delhi is also a loser, which is very true.
+Because, a person who has known Delhi, finds it very difficult to adjust and accept any other place while a person who has not known Delhi at all is simply missing out all the fun that Delhi has to offer.

-Location: Delhi also known as New delhi lies in the northern part of India, it is the capital of India.
+Location: Delhi, also known as New Delhi, lies in the northern part of India.
+It is the capital of India.

-Delhi Tourist Attractions:
+Delhi Tourist Attractions

 There are a number of attractions for the tourists on New Delhi tour.
-A must visit is the the India Gate, Red Fort, Qutub Minar and Humayun's Tomb and many more.
+A must visit is the India Gate, Red Fort, Qutub Minar and Humayun's Tomb and many more.

 The Qutab Minar is located in a small village called Mehrauli in South Delhi.
 It was built by Qutub-ud-din Aibek of the Slave Dynasty, who took possession of Delhi in 1206.
 It is a red sandstone tower, standing tall at a height of 72.5 metres and is covered with intricate carvings and verses from the holy Qur'an.
 Qutub-ud-din Aibak began constructing this victory tower as a sign of Muslim domination of Delhi and as a minaret for the Muslim priest, the muezzin, to call the faithful to prayer.

 However, only the first storey was completed by Qutb-ud-din.
 The other storeys were built by his successor Iltutmish.
 The two circular storeys in white marble were built by Ferozshah Tughlaq in 1368, replacing the original fourth storey.
 The projected balconies in the tower are supported by exquisite stalactite designs.
-The tapering tower has pointed and circular flutings on the first storey and star-shaped on the second and third storeys.
+The tapering tower has pointed and circular flutings on the first storey and star-shaped on the second and third storey.
 The bands of calligraphic inscriptions are amazing in perfection with the exquisite stalactite designs seen on the exterior of this tower.

 The Purana Quila is a good example of medieval military architecture.
 Built by Humayun, the Purana Quila is a monument of bold design, which is strong, straightforward and every inch a fortress.
 It is different from the well-planned, carefully decorated, and palatial forts of the later Mughal rulers.
 Purana Quila is also different from the later forts of the Mughals, as it does not have a complex of palaces, administrative and recreational buildings, as is generally found in the forts built later on.
-The main purpose of this, now-dilapidated fort was its utility, with less emphasis on decoration.
+The main purpose of this now-dilapidated fort was its utility, with less emphasis on decoration.

 Baha'i Temple (Lotus Temple)

-How to reach Delhi
+How to Reach

 By Rail: Delhi is connected to almost all the cities in the country by super-fast and express trains.
 The city has three major railway stations at New Delhi, Old Delhi, and Nizamuddin.
 Luxury trains like the Palace-on-Wheels, Fairy Queen, and Royal Orient Express can be taken from Delhi Cantonment railway station.
 Rajdhani Express trains connect Delhi from the state capitals.
 Shatabdi Express trains connect Delhi to the neighboring cities.

 By Road: New Delhi is connected to all the major cities of the northern India through road.
 Buses can be taken from the inter-state bus terminals at Kashmere Gate, Anand Vihar, and Sarai Kale Khan.

 Caper Travel India offers a wide range of North India Tour Packages.
 For more details, send us query.